Showing posts with label Steak. Show all posts

 ***I did not add any extra seasoning.
 Personal choice.

-Take steak out of refrigerator about 15 to 20 minutes before broiling and generously rub with( olive oil) both sides, not extra virgin but that's all I had.
+Remove steak from refrigerator about 15 to 20 minutes before broiling and generously rub with( olive oil) both sides, not extra virgin but that's all I had.

 The smell of steak started immediately.
 Smelled great!
 I took the pan out after 3 minutes and it looked great.
 I turned it over and cooked another 2 minutes and removed from oven.
 I then cut the steak in half to see if it was the color(light pink that we wanted).
 It was.
 If it weren't I would add another 2 minutes in increments.

 This steak was not super thick.
 Maybe 1/2" or less.
-It was a good quality steak but since I think Delmonico has a lot of waste(at least this one had a lot on edges I think I'll have to go with Al shopping to pick a steak until he understands.
+It was a good quality steak but since I think Delmonico has a lot of waste(at least this one had a lot on edges) I think I'll have to go with Al shopping to pick a steak until he understands.
+I imagine you can tell I was slightly frustrated...

 I couldn't decide on either a sweet or white potato (they were on the smaller side) I made one of each.